Huge ‘The Young And The Restless’ Spoilers: Adam’s Evil Plan Puts Chelsea In Danger

 Chelsea shows up at Adam’s (Mark Grossman) penthouse to pick up the rest of her things after Chloe (Elizabeth Hendrickson) asks her to move into the Chancellor Mansion.
 Adam has everything packed up for her, which hurts her, and he’s busy on his laptop.
-During the scene, Adam happens to get a phone call, which he decides to take in the other room away from her.
+During the scene, Adam happens to get a phone call, which he decides to take in the other room.

 “Before he leaves, he tells her, ‘You can show yourself out.’
 She’s starting to leave, and she sees his laptop open and gets really curious.
 She decides to look, and when she does, she’s very disturbed at what she sees.
-She now knows that Adam is in a very bad state of mind,” said Egan.
+She now knows that Adam is in a very bad state of mind,” Egan revealed.

-The contents of what Adam is working on stun Chelsea.
+The contents of what Adam is working on stuns Chelsea.
 He has the schematics of Newman Tower, and there are several red X marks in different locations, which worries her.
 There is no good explanation for why he would have such a thing on his laptop.
-He comes out and catches her.

 Although Adam tries to blow the whole thing off by making up a story about looking for new office space, Chelsea doesn’t buy it for one minute.
 She realizes that he is far off the rails.
 When she gets back to her new home, Chelsea calls for Chance (Donny Boaz) to meet her, so she can let him know her suspicion that her ex is planning something huge and deadly.